orbitalchicken/Roadmap/Triaged.md

 	themes: cinnamon-screensaver: If using dark theme (I’m FlatStudioDark and I already tried with other dark theme too), there is black/dark horizontal box surrounding the clock and lock dialog. http://i.imgur.com/jrW5DoA.jpg <-- probably the theme specifying a background color for event-boxes or other containers such as gtk.Box
 	Can't install epson printer https://bugs.launchpad.net/linuxmint/+bug/1320644
 	https://bugs.launchpad.net/freetype/+bug/1310017 is a bug for Korean users, fixed but not yet released for Ubuntu 14.04. sudo add-apt-repository -y ppa:jincreator/freetype && sudo apt update && sudo apt install -y libfreetype6
+	mate: When 1 user is logged in, and you switch to a second user, then insert a usb flash drive, Linux Mint tries to automount that flash drive on the first user’s account, instead of the second user who inserted the drive.
+The second user cannot access the drive unless he/she switches back to the first users account (hopefully having the password).
+	mate: system can’t remember the last backlight brightness, I need to adjust it by hand each time after reboot
+	mate: The keyboard shortcut program seems to hang when committing a new shortcut to the system.
+The machine doesn’t crash, but it gets stuck for nearly a minute.

 Upstream critical
 -----------------